TannerDrayton/learn.truecoders.io/learn/newCsharp/valueReference.md

 4. decimal
 5. enum

-...more listed on the types page ---> <https://learn.truecoders.io/csharp/types/>

 **Value types store the actual data rather than a reference to it.**

-**Value Types are not automatically nullable.**  While reference types automatically support being set to null, value types require an actual value.
+***Value Types are not automatically nullable.***  While reference types automatically support being set to null, value types require an actual value.
 When you need to assign null to a value type, you employ the "nullable" of that type.
 A value type, followed by a ? is shorthand syntax for nullable:

 example) int? myInteger = null;

 **Signed vs Unsigned:**

-**Signed:** A signed integer is one with either a plus or minus sign
+* **Signed:** A signed integer is one with either a plus or minus sign
 in front.
 That is it can be either positive or negative.

-**Unsigned:** integer is assumed to be positive.
+* **Unsigned:** integer is assumed to be positive.

-Reference Types:
+**Reference Types:**

 * String
 * Array
 * **These are automatically nullable**

 A **reference type** is set by storing the actual data (object) in memory and storing a reference to the object within the variable.
 Reference types in C# automatically support being set to null.

+---

 ## Reference vs Value Types